How Do Short Films Make Money? (Tips & Tricks)

 Instead of Kickstarter, GoFundMe, or Indiegogo, which are intended to raise money for a specific project or cause, Patreon is a monthly membership platform for fans and “patrons” to support creators they believe in financially with monthly donations.

 If your finances are a burden, keep it simple.
 Think about what resources you have at your disposal and make the most use of them you can.
-Low-budget shorts with a great story are just as powerful (if not more so) than high-budget shorts with a lackluster story.
+Low-budget shorts with a great story are more powerful than high-budget shorts with a lackluster story.

 Here’s an example of putting it into perspective: One year, a friend made a short film that cost him 13,000 dollars.
 Another friend spent 1,000 dollars and made 13 short films.
 Who do you think learned more about filmmaking that year?